 Pros:

-Access to the Meta Quest App Store
+Access to the Meta Horizon app store.

-⚠️Important: Using store content for large-scale VR deployments is not optimal or sustainable and is not recommended by ManageXR.
 When using store content, you must purchase content for each device using a unique Meta account and manually download that content to each device.
-You cannot remotely deploy store-bought apps. |
+You cannot remotely deploy store-bought apps.

 If you want to use an app for your VR deployment, we recommend contacting the app developer directly for app licensing information.
 From there, we make it extremely easy for developers to share their applications through ManageXR.
 Then you can remotely deploy these apps to any headset you've added to your ManageXR organization with ease!
 In most cases, we will already be partnered with these developers, making this content even easier to acquire for your device fleet.